axonivy/docker-samples/README.md

 Running ivy in demo mode.
 Runs without license.

+## ivy-db-mariadb
+## ivy-db-mssql
-## ivy-mariadb
+## ivy-db-mysql

-Setup of an ivy engine with maria db as system database.

-Environments variables ared used to setup the connection between ivy and mariadb.

-## ivy-mssql
+## ivy-db-postgres

-Setup of an ivy engine with microsoft sql server as system database.
+Setup of an ivy engine with a particular database.

-Environments variables ared used to setup the connection between ivy and mssql.

-## ivy-mysql-elasticsearch
+## ivy-elasticsearch

-Setup of an ivy engine with mysql as system database and elasticsearch as external service.
+Setup of an ivy engine with an external elasticsearch server.

-Environments variables ared used to setup the connection between ivy, mysql and elasticsearch.

-Docker secrets are used to configure passwords.

 Maybe you face the following issue with the elasticsearch container: `Max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` In this case you must increase vm.max_map_count: `sudo sysctl -w vm.max_map_count=262144`

-## ivy-postgres
+## ivy-enviornemnt-variables

-Setup of an ivy engine with postgres as system database.
+Setup of an ivy engine which is conifugred with enviornment variables.

-`ivy.yaml` is used to setup the connection between ivy and postgres.
+## ivy-secrets

+Setup of an ivy engine which uses docker secrets for passwords.

 ### Remarks